 What Contributes to Tooth Decay?

-Several things contribute to tooth decay but poor oral hygiene habits are the number one cause of it.
-Also consuming an excess amount of sugar, carbohydrates, and acidic foods and beverages can contribute to decay.
-The easiest way to prevent tooth decay is to brush your teeth at least twice a day, floss at least once a day, limit sugar and starches, and get fluoride treatments to protect your teeth against tooth cavities.
+Multiple things contribute to tooth decay but poor oral hygiene habits are the number one cause.
+Also, consuming an excess amount of sugar, carbohydrates, and acidic foods and beverages can contribute to decay.
+The easiest way to prevent decay is to brush your teeth at least twice a day, floss at least once a day, and limit your intake of sugar and starches.
+You can also get fluoride treatments at regular visits to protect against tooth cavities.

 Treatment for Tooth Decay in Towson, MD